 Pope Francis Calls For Fraternity In Christmas Day Address

-The pope emerged on the balcony of the nearly 400-year-old Saint Peter's Basilica to cheers and trumpets.
+The pope emerged on the balcony of the nearly 400-year-old St. Peter's Basilica to cheers and trumpets.

 "We are all brothers," he said.
 "Our differences, then, are not a detriment or a danger; they are a source of richness."